 Construction time will vary based on the size of your project, as well as any special features being added to your design.
 Typically the construction of your pool will take between 8-12 weeks.

 This process depends on what city or county you live in.
-For example, the City of Tulsa can take up to two weeks, and Wagoner County takes about 10 minutes.
+For example, the City of Tulsa can take up to four weeks, and Wagoner County takes about 10 minutes.

 At Sierra Pools and Spas, your happiness is our No. 1 priority.
 We strive to be the best of the best and calculate exactly when we will be finished with your project with weather and delays in mind with our On-Time Guarantee.
 God gives us beautiful rain in the state of Oklahoma that we cannot control nor predict and sometimes weather that is too cold to cooperate with pool construction.
 Rain and pool construction do not mix.
 Weather below 40 degrees Fahrenheit obstructs concrete, solvent welding and other parts of pool construction.
 The reality is weather is unpredictable and cannot be controlled.
 Please do not plan any special events until the pool is finished.
 Please be mindful of this paragraph before you plan any parties.

 You will need to turn off your system during excavation.
 If your sprinkler lines runs in the area where Sierra Pools has excavated, you will want to call your sprinkler company and have them cap off any heads that are located in that area.
 This way you can still use your irrigation system.
 If you don’t know of any irrigation companies, we can refer you to some reliable companies.

 Do you offer tree removal services?

 What if the area of my property where I want the pool to be installed is sloped?